Skip to main content

 No account required 50,000+ estimates generated Results in 2 minutes

-How Connecticut Law Affects Your Motor Vehicle Accident Case
+How Connecticut Law Affects Your Car Accident Case

 The statute of limitations for this type of claim in Connecticut is 2 years — in line with the national average of 2.8 years.
 This is a standard timeframe, but acting sooner preserves evidence and strengthens your position.
 Importantly, Connecticut recognizes a discovery rule, which can extend the filing window in cases where the harm was not immediately apparent.